bkemboi394/rccm-Python-Version/README.md

-# rccSim-python-
+# rccm-python-

-part of functions needed for RCCM python library
+Group of functions needed for the python version of rccm library.